SummerSlam (2021): Storylines

 On the July 26 episode of Raw, before Damian Priest defeated United States Champion Sheamus in a non-title match, Priest stated that he would be setting his sights on the title.
 The following week, after Priest won his match, Sheamus attacked Priest from behind before Ricochet made the save.
 This led to a tag team match where Priest won for his team.
 On the August 9 episode, after Sheamus retained against Ricochet in an open challenge, Sheamus avoided a sneak attack from Priest.
 After Priest won his match, Priest challenged Sheamus for the United States Championship at SummerSlam, which Sheamus accepted.

 On the Raw after WrestleMania 37, Alexa Bliss unveiled a demonic looking doll named Lilly.
-Over the coming months, the doll helped Bliss' enemies lose their matches.
+Over the coming months, the doll helped Bliss's enemies lose their matches.
 In July, Eva Marie and Doudrop were intertwined in the feud.
 On the July 26 episode of Raw, Marie and Doudrop lost their match after Bliss showed a "Lillylution" video.
 The following week, Marie and Doudrop attacked Bliss in the latter's playground before Lilly stood up on her own.
 On the August 9 episode, Bliss defeated Doudrop after Lilly winked at Doudrop.
 The following week, a match between Bliss and Marie was scheduled for SummerSlam.